-What is a medical adhesive-related skin injury (MARSI)?
+What is a medical adhesive-related skin injury?

-There is a need to follow up on a new wound to rule out all possible cases of medical adhesive related skin injury, whether it was caused by pressure, trauma, moisture, blood flow or a shear.
+There is a need to follow up on a new wound to rule out all possible cases of medical adhesive-related skin injury, whether it was caused by pressure, trauma, moisture, blood flow, or a shear.

-How to Identify a Medical Adhesive Related Skin Injury
+Identifying a Medical Adhesive Related Skin Injury

 - Skin stripping — This happens when one or more layers of the stratum corneum are stripped off after removing a medical adhesive.
 The stripped skin appears shiny and is often very painful.

 - A blister or tension injury — This occurs when removal of an adhesive causes separation of the dermis from the epidermis.
 You may notice blisters at the edge of the adhesive.

 - Folliculitis — Here, the hair follicle is inflamed as a result of shaving or entrapment of bacteria.
 You may notice small inflamed swellings of the skin around the hair follicle.

 - Skin tear — This happens when a wound caused by shear or friction leads to the separation of skin layers.
 This can either be partial or expand to full-thickness.

-How to Prevent Medical Adhesive Related Skin Injury
+Preventing Medical Adhesive Related Skin Injury

 Ideally, medical professionals should know how to properly apply or remove adhesives to help prevent pain and anxiety in patients.
-Medical adhesive related skin injury may increase the risk of infections, thus, exposing a patient to more harm.
+Medical adhesive-related skin injury may increase the risk of infections, thus, exposing a patient to more harm.

-Get Help from an Orange County Car Accident Attorney
+Contact an Orange County Car Accident Attorney

 Sustaining a personal injury can be devastating to both the patient and the medical expert who is administering the procedures.
-At El Dabe Ritter Trial Lawyers, we understand the pain and suffering patients endure from personal injuries caused by medical adhesive related skin injury.
+At El Dabe Ritter Trial Lawyers, we understand the pain and suffering patients endure from personal injuries caused by medical adhesive-related skin injury.